St.Wilfrid's CE Primary School, Main Street, Calverton, Notts. NG14 6FG

 Mrs Streets – ELSA*

-Mrs Watson – SENCo
+Mrs Haley– SENCo

 Mrs Wright - KS2 TA responsible for Mental health and wellbeing drop-ins

-*ELSA stands for Emotional literacy support assistants - teaching assistants who are trained to provide emotional and social skills support to children.
+*ELSA stands for Emotional Literacy Support Assistants - teaching assistants who are trained to provide emotional and social skills support to children.

 What is mental health?